danielyaa5/puml-for-markdown/README.md

 diagram content has been obfuscated.

 ### Embed a Diagram
 You can easily add an embedded diagram to your markdown.
-Simply add a link to the puml file in markdown comment like so:
+Simply add a link to the puml file in a markdown comment like so:

 ```
 <!--![Diagram Image Link](./puml/level_1_system_view.puml)-->